How I Get Unstuck – 8 Easy Ways to Get Out of a Funk

 5. Have a little retail therapy.

-If you have a big budget, this might mean going on a full on shopping spree.
-But I’m talking about a bit more #GetThrifty retail therapy: a scented candle, recommended book, a new outfit that makes you stand a little straighter and feel like Wonder Woman.
-(P.S.
-This outfit might already be in your closet!)
-There is something really empowering about putting on an outfit that makes you feel like a million bucks; especially when you are going to work, and even when it’s just for hanging around the house.
+If you have a big budget, this might mean going on a full-on shopping spree.
+But I’m talking about a bit more #GetThrifty retail therapy: a scented candle, a recommended book, a new outfit that makes you stand straighter and feel like Wonder Woman.
+(Psst!
+This outfit might already be in your closet.)
+There is something empowering about putting on an outfit that makes you feel like a million bucks — especially when you are going to work, and even when it’s just for hanging around the house.

 6. Try new things.

 Sometimes the best way to get out of a funk is to try something new.
 Make a reservation at a restaurant you haven’t been to, or play tourist in your town.
 (One of mine and the Brit’s favourite things to do!)
 Take a pottery class.
 Buy a piece of clothing that you wouldn’t normally choose, but that makes you feel amazing.
-(Like a romper — I never thought I’d be down with this, but now I have two because I feel great in them.
-Linked below!)
+(Like a romper — I never thought I’d be down with this item of clothing, but now I have two because I feel great in them.
 Or book a really wonderful vacation from your bucket list.

 7. Take steps to make a change.

 Small or big, these are not actions taken lightly, and not always the easiest of decisions.
 They also might involve asking for help.
 In the last six years, my easy decisions have been taking yoga teacher training (2013), paying off my debt (2013), taking a sabbatical (2014), and moving to Victoria (2018).
 The difficult?
-Deciding to get a divorce (2015), going to therapy (various), and any job change I’ve ever made in my working life.
+Deciding to get a divorce (2015), going to therapy (various times in my life), and any job change I’ve ever made in my career.

 8. Remind yourself that you are doing amazing.

 The fact that you have recognized being stuck and in a funk is pretty darn brave.
 It means you are looking at yourself and knowing you want to be better.
 You’re possibly being harder on yourself than you need to be, but do not let yourself (or anyone make you) feel guilty or bad about how you feel.
-It happens to all of us and you are going to rock at getting out of your rut.
+It happens to all of us, and you will rock at getting out of your rut.

-I also want to say that there is no shame in talking about your rut.
+NOTE: There is no shame in talking about your rut.
 None.
-If you don’t feel comfortable talking to someone in your personal life about how you are feeling, a counsellor or therapist makes for an excellent listener.
-And is absolutely worth the money.
+But if you don’t feel comfortable talking to someone in your personal life about how you feel, a counsellor or therapist makes for an excellent listener.
+They are worth the money.
 Most companies also offer an EFAP program that offers free initial sessions with a counsellor.

 All photos taken by Jana Josue.
 Thank you to Orb Clothing for this romper, and for creating clothes that make me feel like Wonder Woman!